Working in Harmony With Nanny in The New World

 Companies have or are adapting to the new world.
 And home-working looks very much like it’s here to stay.
 Perhaps not five days a week like over lockdown.
 But certainly, companies are a lot warmer to that previously awkward question of, ‘Can I work from home, please?’

-So to re-achieve harmony, we need to re-calibrate.
+So, to achieve harmony, we need to re-calibrate.
 And the key is that all parties appreciate that there are separate workspaces within the home.
-After all, every workplace, whether it be an office or in the home, needs time and space allowances for all those within it.
+After all, every workplace, whether an office or home, needs time and space allowances for all those within it.

 Plotting out the day for working in harmony